-The number of households in receipt of old-age social assistance (bsaoa) - one of the major components of social assistance - is captured very well by the simulations in each year (ratio of 108% in 2009).
-However, recipients of general social assistance (bsa00) - the other major component of social assistance - are largely over-simulated (ratio of 300% for 2009).
+The number of households in receipt of old-age social assistance (bsaoa) - one of the major components of social assistance - is significantly over-simulated in EUROMOD (ratio of 225% in 2011).
+However, recipients of general social assistance (bsa00) - the other major component of social assistance - are under-simulated (ratio of 76%).